-Those who are salaried need to present the following documents to avail of the benefits from this CLSS.
+Those who are salaried need to present the following documents to avail the benefits from this CLSS.

 - Application form (Download from official website).

 - Proof of identity – Pan Card is mandatory.
-Additionally, individuals need to provide an additional identity proof, which can include Aadhaar Card, Voter ID Card, Driving License, Passport, Photo Credit Card, or any other Photo-identity card issued by a government authority.
+Additionally, individuals need to provide additional identity proof, which can include Aadhaar Card, Voter ID Card, Driving License, Passport, Photo Credit Card, or any other Photo-identity card issued by a government authority.

 - Proof of address – Acceptable documents include valid passport, Voter ID Card, Aadhaar Card, utility bill, rent agreement, life insurance plan, residence address certificate, savings bank account statement in post office, property tax receipts, credit card statement that should not be older than three months, etc.

 - Proof of income – 6 months’ bank statement, last 2 months salary slip and ITR or latest Form 16.

 - Property documents – Agreement to sell, a chain of property documents (as required), the allotment letter or buyer agreement, and a copy of receipts related to any payments made to the developer.

 Self-employed individuals need to present mostly the same set of documents as that of salaried people.
 However, they must provide certain details regarding their business, along with additional documents as income proof.

 - Address proof for businesses – One of the documents to prove the existence of an individual’s business is mandatory.
 It may include trade license certificate, Shops and Establishment Certificate, sales tax, PAN Card or VAT registration certificate, SEBI Registration Certificate, Memorandum of Association, Partnership Deed, etc.

 - Income proof – It can include ITR for the preceding two years, Profit & Loss and Balance Sheet info.
 Lastly, the individual also needs to provide the last six months’ account statement for the business, along with a similar statement for his/her personal bank account.